-PREMIUM PRIVATE TOUR: Discovering some of the world's best archaeological sites, we combine Cairo's ancient wonders including the famous Valley of the Kings, the Pyramids of Giza, with Jordan’s greatest Roman ruins and castles, the finest Byzantine mosaics, the buoyant waters of the Dead Sea and the superb UNESCO rose red city of Petra - The Jewel in Jordan's crown.
-With thousands of years of culture, cuisine and ancient history to experience, this tour is sure to delight.
+PREMIUM PRIVATE TOUR: Discovering some of the world's best archaeological sites, combine Egypt's ancient wonders including the legendary Pyramids of Giza, Abu Simbel and the tomb strewn Valley of the Kings, with Jordan’s greatest Roman ruins, the buoyant waters of the Dead Sea and the incredible UNESCO rose red city of Petra - The Jewel in Jordan's crown.

-Today we pay a visit to the only remaining ancient wonder of the world, the impressive Pyramids at Giza Plateau.
+Today pay a visit to the only remaining ancient wonder of the world, the impressive Pyramids at Giza Plateau.
 Gaze in awe at Cheops (Khufu) - the largest of the three great pyramids.
 Constructed from over 2.5 million limestone blocks, it is thought to have taken more than 20 years to construct.
 The other two - Chephren and Mycerinus are equally breathtaking, and all three Pyramids are truly a sight that can only be fully appreciated in person.
-Our tour continues to Memphis, where we’ll see the colossal statue of Ramses II.
-After, we’ll tour the tomb-strewn necropolis of Saqqara, featuring King Zhoser’s Step Pyramid - constructed by Imhotep, the pharaoh’s chief architect in 2700 BC and the template for all future pyramid construction.
+Continue on to Memphis, where you’ll see the colossal statue of Ramses II before visiting the tomb-strewn necropolis of Saqqara, featuring King Zhoser’s Step Pyramid - constructed by Imhotep, the pharaoh’s chief architect in 2700 BC and the template for all future pyramid construction.

 Overnight: Cairo | Breakfast

-This afternoon, we'll head to the world famous Khan El Khalili Bazaar, with trinkets and delights to be found amongst the many shops and stalls located here.
-We'll then continue to The Citadel, this monumental Islamic-era fortification, in the heart of Cairo, was once the seat of government from the 13th to the 19th centuries.
-Here, we'll visit the beautiful Mosque of Muhammed Ali, built in the 1830's this impressive structure is made from alabaster stone and is a smaller version of the Blue Mosque found in Istanbul.
+This afternoon visit the world famous Khan El Khalili Bazaar, with trinkets and delights to be found amongst the many shops and stalls located here.
+Then continue to The Citadel, this monumental Islamic-era fortification, in the heart of Cairo, was once the seat of government from the 13th to the 19th centuries.
+Here, you'll visit the beautiful Mosque of Muhammed Ali, built in the 1830's this impressive structure is made from alabaster stone and is a smaller version of the Blue Mosque found in Istanbul.

 Overnight: Cairo | Breakfast